siphiwemanda/Arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

+This is a project for the Front End Nanodegree.
+This classic arcade game is played by trying to move the Hero from the grass to the water.
+You should attempt to avoid the ladybugs crossing the road.
+The game uses the arrows on the keyboard, to move the Hero character across the board you can move right, left, up and down but only within the playing space.

+You can open the game by following the link above or by downloading this repository and opening the index file.

 Game can be found here:
 https://siphiwemanda.github.io/arcade_game/

-This is a project for the Front End Nanodegree.
-This clasic arcade game is played by trying to move the Hero from the grass to the water you should attempt to avoid the ladybugs crossing the road. the game uses the arrows on the keyboard, to move the Hero character across the board you can move right, left, up and down but only within the playing space

-you can open the game by following the link above or by downloading this repositry and opening the index file
+The game utilises the following
+* Sweetalert https://sweetalert.js.org/guides/ for the alert function

+The game requires the following files:
+* index.html
+* js/app.js
+* js/engine.js
+* js/resources.js
+* css/style.css
+* images folder